Registration & Coffee

 Who Should Attend This Company Secretary Roles and Responsibilities Training Course

-This Company Secretary Corporate Governance Training Course provides comprehensive coverage of the roles & responsibilities of a Company Secretary.
-It will explain and discuss the powers and duties of Company Secretaries in the context of best Corporate Governance practices.
+This Company Secretary Roles and Responsibilities Training Course provides comprehensive coverage of the roles & responsibilities of a Company Secretary.
+It will explain and discuss the powers and duties of Company Secretaries.

 Topics covered include the Companies Act 2006, UK Corporate Governance Code, Board Committees, the Memorandum & Articles of Association, Companies House requirements, the Insolvency Act, the Director Disqualification Act, Director Pay, Shadow Directors, De Facto Directors, NEDs, iNEDs, Dividends, Resolutions, Meetings, Voting requirements and many more.
 This course will help the Company Secretary to advise the Board and keep them safe from inadvertently assuming any personal liabilities through an imperfect knowledge of the law.